MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.204-8.md

 ##### 52.204-8 Annual Representations and Certifications. #####

-Link to an amendment published at 88 FR 9738, Feb.
-14, 2023.

 As prescribed in 4.1202(a), insert the following provision:

-Annual Representations and Certifications (DEC 2022)
+Annual Representations and Certifications (MAR 2023)

 (a)(1) The North American Industry Classification System (NAICS) code for this acquisition is \_\_\_\_\_\_\_ [*insert NAICS code*].

 (2) The small business size standard is \_\_\_\_\_\_\_ [*insert size standard*].

-(3) The small business size standard for a concern that submits an offer, other than on a construction or service acquisition, but proposes to furnish an end item that it did not itself manufacture, process, or produce is 500 employees if the acquisition -
+(3) The small business size standard for a concern that submits an offer, other than on a construction or service acquisition, but proposes to furnish an end item that it did not itself manufacture, process, or produce is 500 employees, or 150 employees for information technology value-added resellers under NAICS code 541519, if the acquisition—

 (i) Is set aside for small business and has a value above the simplified acquisition threshold;